marcjulianschwarz/obsidian-vault-blog/Posts/animateradarplot.md

 ]
 ```

 `data` is a list of the different features that you want to plot.
-Every feature list contains the individual datapoints that will be plotted at frame `i`.
+Every feature list contains the individual datapoints that the animation plots at frame ⁠`i`.
 This means all lists have to be the same length.

-Now, the first feature list will need to be copied to the end of the data list.
+Now, you copy the first feature list to the end of the data list.
 This will ensure that the radar plot will be a closed polygon.
-The first and last datapoint will overlap and therefore close the shape.
+The first and last datapoint will overlap and close the shape.

 ```python
 data = [*data, data[0]]